 The prediction for the total of M. persicae caught by 31 July is 14 at Dundee and 10 at Edinburgh.
 The 75% confidence intervals for these predictions are 3 at the lower end and 49 at the upper for Dundee and 2 at the lower end and 39 at the upper for Edinburgh.
 Therefore populations of M. persicae are not expected to build up to significant levels during 2013 and seed crops of potato varieties susceptible to leafroll are unlikely to require protection against this aphid during the early part of the 2013 growing season.

 From midsummer onwards, the catches of cereal aphids in the suction traps usually dominate the Scottish aphid bulletin and significantly affect the index that is used to estimate the vector pressure for aphid-transmitted potato viruses.
-Two species, the Rose-Grain aphid (Metopolophium dirhodum) and the Bird Cherry-Oat aphid (Rhopalosiphum padi), are known to be vectors of non-persistently transmitted potato viruses (e.g. PVY) and because they can occur in high numbers in the suction traps, each individual species can make a relatively high contribution to the overall aphid vector pressure index.
-SASA is currently conducting field trials that support the role of cereal aphids, particularly the Rose-Grain aphid, in virus transmission.
+Three species, the Rose-Grain aphid (Metopolophium dirhodum), the Grain aphid (Sitobion avenae) and the Bird Cherry-Oat aphid (Rhopalosiphum padi), are known to be vectors of non-persistently transmitted potato viruses (e.g. PVY) and because they can occur in high numbers in the suction traps, each individual species can make a relatively high contribution to the overall aphid vector pressure index.
+SASA has recently conducted field trials that support the role of cereal aphids, particularly the Rose-Grain aphid and the Grain aphid, in virus transmission.

 As would be expected, cereal aphids are also important pests of cereal crops, causing direct damage by feeding on crops and through the transmission of viruses such as barley yellow dwarf virus (BYDV).

-The four dominant species of cereal aphids were not particularly abundant in the aphid traps in 2011, the population of the Rose-Grain aphid, the species most strongly associated with the transmission of Potato Virus Y (PVY) in Scotland, was slightly greater than in an average year when compared to the previous 28 years.
-Therefore, it is anticipated that the incidence of plants showing mosaic symptoms will be similar in 2012 to that observed in the 2011 potato crop.
-However, it is recommended that crops are thoroughly rogued at the earliest opportunity to remove as much virus inoculum and to protect the 2012 seed potato crop from infection.
+The four dominant species of cereal aphids were particularly scarce in the aphid traps in 2012.
+The populations of the Rose-Grain aphid and the Grain aphid, the species most strongly associated with the transmission of Potato Virus Y (PVY) in Scotland, were exceptionally low when compared to the previous 29 years.
+Therefore, it is anticipated that the incidence of plants showing mosaic symptoms in 2013 will be about 50% lower that observed in the 2012 potato crop.
+However, it is recommended that crops are thoroughly rogued at the earliest opportunity to remove as much virus inoculum and to protect the 2013 seed potato crop from infection.

 Potato varieties that have been revealed by virus testing of leaf samples collected during classification inspections as particularly prone to the acquisition of PVY include King Edward, Harmony, Shepody, Maris Peer, Nicola.

-Please note that the graphs below represent actual numbers of aphids caught in Scottish suction traps using a log scale.
-Viewing population data on a log scale makes it easier to spot subtle changes in numbers when comparing 2012 data to the large number of aphids caught in previous seasons.
+Please note that the graphs below represent actual numbers of aphids caught in the three east coast Scottish suction traps using a log scale.
+Viewing population data on a log scale makes it easier to spot subtle changes in numbers when comparing 2013 data to the large number of aphids caught in previous seasons.

 Bird-Cherry Oat aphid